Sharp Schoenberg type inequalities and the de Bruin--Sharma problem: Introduction

-However, apart from the quadratic and quartic orders, sharp results for other exponents are virtually nonexistent, particularly for non-even orders.
-Kushel and Tyaglov \cite[Section~5]{KT16} highlighted the technical difficulty of expressing certain matrix-trace expressions in terms of the polynomial's zeros for even orders $2m \ge 6$ as well as for odd orders $2m+1$ (see also \cite[Equations~(5) and~(6)]{Tang25}).
-The author’s recent work \cite{Tang25} resolved the next even-order case ($m = 3$, order six) and established the first odd-order case ($m = 0$, order one), thereby partially answering the two open questions posed in \cite[Section~5]{KT16}.
-In particular, for the order~$1$ case it was shown in \cite[Theorem~3.4]{Tang25} that
+Apart from the quadratic and quartic orders, sharp results for other positive integer exponents are virtually nonexistent, particularly for non-even orders.
+Kushel and Tyaglov~\cite[Section~5]{KT16} highlighted the technical difficulty of expressing certain matrix-trace expressions in terms of the polynomial's zeros for even orders $2m \ge 6$ as well as for odd orders $2m+1$, and in particular they raised the following problem: \begin{prob}[\cite{KT16}] Is it possible to estimate $\sum_{k=1}^{n-1} |w_k|^m$ for $m \in \mathbb{N}$\,? \end{prob}